 - Unusual or one-time-charges, for example, expenses for "restructuring" or "employee separation."

 - One-time or unusual gains, such as proceeds for sale of land assets.

 - Charges Asset Impairment or Asset Write-down, such as a write off for inventory that has become worthless, or the consequences of natural disasters.

 - Financial gains and losses

 (For companies not in financial services)

 What is changing for the handling of these items, however, is the need to distinguish between Extraordinary items and other Non-recurring items.
-That distinction is no longer necessary in some countries.
-Use of the Extraordinary Item category ended in the United States and the UK in 2015, for instance.
+That distinction is no longer in use in some countries.
+Use of the Extraordinary Item category ended in the United States and the United Kingdom in 2015, for instance.
 In other countries—Canada, for Instance—the "Extraordinary" designation is still used in a few circumstances.

-Exhibit 1, below, is an example Income statement with a typical level of detail for the Annual Report.
+Exhibit 1 is an example Income statement with a typical level of detail for the Annual Report.
 On this example, Non-recurring items appear as the final major category.
 Note that until 2015, the Non-recurring item "Sale of Land" would appear as an Extraordinary Item."